-We move the intelligence of the system to the moment where care actually happens.
+We move the intelligence of the system to the moment where care happens.

 Cura OS enables safe, accountable community living by embedding plan-driven guidance directly into frontline care delivery — so safety is no longer confined to institutional settings.